Zykai/Compiler/README.md

 - add list for function calls with unknown positions
 - add current function in code generator
 - delete top of stack if not needed (for example in function calls)
+- distinguish between global and local var in code gen